Chepubelja/readme_test/README.md

 - __silent__ is the boolean flag for printing the acreage with the given threshold.

 ### format_csv.py
-> Sub-module for generating various vegetation, soil and water indices by appling linear and non-linear manipulations on satellite bands.
+> Sub-module for processing points given by China team.

 ### make_evolution_sentinel.py
-> Sub-module for generating various vegetation, soil and water indices by appling linear and non-linear manipulations on satellite bands.
+> Sub-module for generating evolution of fields images.

 ### sentinel.py
-> Sub-module for generating various vegetation, soil and water indices by appling linear and non-linear manipulations on satellite bands.
+> Sub-module for getting information about tiles which cover counties.

 ### Statistic.ipynb
-> Sub-module for generating various vegetation, soil and water indices by appling linear and non-linear manipulations on satellite bands.
+> Script for calculating statisics of counties.

 ## Utils
 > Package contains four sub-modules: